Sabicool/Medicine/01 Disciplines/Gastroenterology/Conditions/Abdominal Compartment Syndrome.md

 	- Grade II = IAP 16–20 mmHg
 	- Grade III = IAP 21–25 mmHg
 	- Grade IV = IAP >25 mmHg
-- Abdominal compartment syndrome is defined as a sustained intra-abdominal pressure > 20 mmHg that is associated with new organ dysfunction
+- Abdominal compartment syndrome is defined as a sustained intra-abdominal pressure > 20 mmHg and new organ dysfunction that is attributable to elevated intra-abdominal pressure
+	- However, figuring out if organ failure is caused by abdominal compartment syndrome as opposed to other causes is subjective; the kidneys are quite sensitive to increased abdominal pressure (i.e. if urine output is adequate it’s unlikely the patient has abdominal compartment syndrome)
 - Polycompartment syndrome is a condition where two or more anatomical compartments have elevated compartmental pressures
 # Risk Factors
 - Decreased abdominal wall compliance